- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 The cabin features a bonfire pit, picnic tables, kitchenette, bathroom with a shower, television, and a sofa that pulls out into a Queen bed.
 This is the perfect place to stay if you’re looking to get a traditional cabin experience!

-The house has a deck with an outdoor seating area filled with flowers, perfect for relaxing while the weather is beautiful.
-Inside, there’s a comfortable and cozy atmosphere that gives the cottage a very “homey” feeling.
+The house has a gorgeous outdoor seating and picnic area perfect for relaxing while the weather is beautiful.
+Inside, there’s an updated atmosphere that gives the cottage a very relaxed and comfy feeling.

 This large cabin home with a floating dock is a quintessential cabin!
 It’s situated in Gouldsboro, Maine, and six guests can stay here at a time.
 There are three bedrooms, three bathrooms, and two half bathrooms.
 Keep in mind that the minimum stay here is six nights.